 C. ENVIRONMENT

-Suppliers recognize that environmental responsibility is integral to producing world-class products.
-Suppliers shall identify the environmental impacts and minimize adverse effects on the community, environment, and natural resources within their manufacturing operations, while safeguarding the health and safety of the public.
-Recognized management systems such as ISO 14001 and the Eco Management and Audit System (EMAS) were used as references in preparing the Code and may be a useful source of additional information.
+Across all business functions, Suppliers recognize that environmental responsibility is integral to producing world-class products.
+They shall identify and assess both the actual and potential environmental impacts of their manufacturing processes, and minimize any adverse effects on the community, environment, and natural resources while safeguarding the health and safety of the public.

-The environmental standards are:
+The environmental standards are as follows: